Odegaa/Odegaa/README.md

 About my technical skills:

 - Solving simple algorithmic problems.
-Knowledge of Data Structures
+Knowledge of Data Structures.
-- Development of Front-End web-applications and projects on React TS
+- Development of Front-End web-applications and projects on React.
-- Assistance in Web-sites development for Back-End developers
+- Assistance in Web-sites development for Back-End developers.
-- Confident working with version control
+- Confident working with version control.
-- Working with modern technologies - Bun.JS, Vite and e.t.c
+- Working with modern technologies - Zustand, Vite and e.t.c.
-- Basic knowledge of Java, JUnit5, Linux Terminal, Spring Framework and Spring Boot.
+- Basic knowledge of Java, Linux Terminal, Spring Framework and Spring Boot.
-- Young and Junior Developer with responsibility
+- Software Engineer with responsibility.

 ------------